forflo/pocoblaze/README.md

 Pocoblaze is three things

 - A (surprisingly well functioning) educational play project
-- A binary compatible emulator for the picoblaze (Xilinx) instruction set.
+- A binary compatible emulator for the (Xilinx) Picoblaze instruction set.
 - A legup synthesizable hardware design.
-That is, a C-Program that only uses language primitives that can be transformed into an semantically equivalent Verilog design, which in turn is fully synthesizable.
+That is, a C program that only uses language primitives that can be transformed into an semantically equivalent Verilog design, which in turn is fully synthesizable.